lostjared/libmx2/cmd/README.md

 MXCMD Beta: a lightweight shell scripting language and command-line interpreter for Windows x64 (MSYS2/MinGW-w64), Linux, macOS, and BSD.
 This guide provides an overview of supported commands, control flow constructs, and expressions & syntax.

+# TODO:

+Create a Shared Library / module for MX2 to run in the interpreter as standalone instead of using MXCMD in the embedded terminal

 ## How to build from source:
 Building from Source on Linux/Unix first install the required packages, readline, git, g++, cmake.:
 ```bash